Misaeon/my-cv/_pages/projects.md

 display_categories: [Current, Past]
 horizontal: false
 ---
-I have participated in and contributed to several national and EU-funded projects.
-Click on a project below for more details.
+I have participated in several research projects and have contributed to some research topics.
+Click on any project below for more details.

 <!-- pages/projects.md -->
 <div class="projects">